-Earlier this month, in our newsflash, we highlighted the new registration and governance requirements for virtual asset service providers (VASPs) introduced by the law of 25 March 2020 establishing a centralized electronic data research system with respect to payment accounts and bank accounts identified by an IBAN number as well as safe deposit boxes held by credit institutions in Luxembourg (the Law).
+Earlier this month we highlighted the new registration and governance requirements for virtual asset service providers (VASPs) introduced by the law of 25 March 2020 establishing a centralized electronic data research system with respect to payment accounts and bank accounts identified by an IBAN number as well as safe deposit boxes held by credit institutions in Luxembourg (the Law).

 The deadline for registration is short for existing VASPs and must be done online.
 Providers should not underestimate the level of detail required and need to ensure that they have appropriate written internal policies in place.
 Key information regarding senior management and board members is also required.